 Calculation of Tangible Net Worth (with Example)

-Given below is the balance sheet for fiscal 2012-13 of a company in the manufacturing industry.
-It is in the United States and prepares their finances according to U.S. GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
-An analyst wants to analyze the balance sheet position of the firm and calculate the tangible net worth of the company.
+Below is the balance sheet for fiscal 2012-2013 of a company in the manufacturing industry in the United States.
+It prepares its finances according to U.S. GAAPGAAPGAAP (Generally Accepted Accounting Principles) are standardized guidelines for accounting and financial reporting..
+An analyst wants to analyze the firm’s balance sheet position and calculate its tangible net worth.

 Tangible net worth can be calculated as follows,

 = $1,680 – $1,195 – $260

 - It is also a valuation method.
-If the company is making constant profits, we can judge the net worth of the company.
+If the company is making constant profits, we can judge the company’s net worth.

 - Calculating it is quite simple.

 - Tangible net worth is a very generic term.

 - It is only useful metrics if the company has no other entity in operations or has non-subsidiary, etc.

 Knowing the tangible net worth can help a company evaluate its current financial health regardless of its economic situation.
 It also helps plan for the financial future.
-By knowing where it stands financially, a company will be more mindful of its financial activities.
-It would be better prepared to make sound financial decisions and more likely to achieve short-term and long-term financial goals.
+Knowing where it stands financially will make a company more mindful of its financial activities.
+As a result, it would be better prepared to make sound financial decisions and more likely to achieve short-term and long-term financial goals.